hiqdev/yii2-language/README.md

 This extension provides:

-- module with controller
+- module with controller and language select action
-- widget for language selecting
+- widget for displaying language selection menu

 ## Installation